 Julota’s offering is software as a service or SaaS, which is a platform supported by cloud computing.
-A chief benefit of SaaS is that you don’t have to worry about what computer you are using, since the dashboard is accessible through a browser on an Internet-connected device (laptop, desktop, tablet or phone) from any location.
+A chief benefit of SaaS is that you don’t have to worry about what computer you are using, since the dashboard is accessible through a browser on an Internet-connected device from any location.

 You also do not need to be concerned with keeping the software updated, such as when the developer makes an upgrade or bug fix.
-Each time a user logs into the platform, he or she is using the latest version, without needing to wait for a patch to download.
+Each time a user logs into the platform, they are using the latest version, without needing to wait for a patch to download.
 And since you don’t need to burden your IT department with such concerns, your computing budget can be decreased while still offering the same level of service to your team.

 How Julota’s Software as a Service Platform Can Improve Delivery of Services